Hungary Reduces Number Of Asylum-Seekers It Will Admit To 2 Per Day

 "There is no such rule that they can take in one daily," he said.
 "But if there's [only] one man standing there, why should 10 customs officer[s] sit there?"

-His claim of no takers is improbable given there are thousands of people trying to get into Hungary at the moment from Serbia.
+His claim of few takers is improbable given there are thousands of people trying to get into Hungary at the moment from Serbia.

 UNHCR last month reported 4,196 new refugees, asylum-seekers in migrants in Serbia, of whom only one in nine are looking to stay there.